xyzsd/fluent/README.md

 FluentResource resource = FTLParser.parse( FTLStream.of( Files.readString("hello.ftl") ) );

-// create the FluentBundle, which is used to manipulate the data model and perform localization FluentBundle bundle = FluentBundle.builder( Locale.US, CLDRFunctionFactory.INSTANCE )
+// create the FluentBundle, which is used to manipulate the data model and perform localization FluentBundle bundle = FluentBundle.builder( Locale.US, ICUFunctionFactory.INSTANCE )
         .addResource( resource )
         .build();